TawsifTorabi/PrinterWebsocket/README.md

 -   **Send Print Job**: Send raw TSPL commands to a specified Thermal printer or other printers.
 -   **Real-Time Notifications**: Broadcast printer statuses and job completion details to connected clients.
 -   **Client Management**: Monitor connected clients in real-time through the GUI.
-- **Silent Printing**: This script allows silent printing, which means not to give the user any prompt to confirm the print.
-Silent Prinitng is suitable for automation and printer servers.
+- **Silent Printing**: This script allows silent printing, which means not giving the user any prompt to confirm the print.
+Silent printing is suitable for automation and printer servers.

 ## Project Structure

 -   `printer_server.py` - Main server file with WebSocket and printer handling.
 -   `requirements.txt` - Dependencies required to run the server.
--   `PrinterWebsocket.js` - Client js to communicate with the python server.
+-   `PrinterWebsocket.js` - Client js to communicate with the Python server.

 ## Requirements